progwise/web/src/assets/team/mostafa.md

-Mostafa Razavi is a **software developer and AI Scientist** with a background in **computer software engineering and artificial intelligence**.
+Mostafa Razavi is a **Software Developer and AI Scientist** with a background in **Computer Software Engineering and Artificial Intelligence**.
 He has experience in **full-stack development, system optimization, and AI-driven applications**, with a focus on building **efficient and scalable software solutions**.

 He enjoys working with **Python, JavaScript, TypeScript, and R**, applying them to projects involving **data processing, machine learning, and cloud-based applications**.
 His work has included **server migration, structured data processing, and performance optimization**.